-Three Peaks of Lavaredo
+The Three Peaks of Lavaredo

 Once you reach the parking lot you can choose different itineraries to visit the Tre Cime area, from a simple walk of a few kilometers to a hike lasting several hours.
 Choose however adequate equipment, it's an excursion in the mountains, so remember to bring a backpack with water, something to eat if you run out of energy, dress appropriately and wear sturdy and comfortable shoes.

 If for some reason you can't get to the Three Peaks, you can reach a viewpoint and see them from a distance.
 The most accessible from Cortina is on the Giau Pass in the direction of Dobbiaco, near Lake Landro.
 Right next to the road you'll find a curiously shaped structure, which is the viewpoint.
 However, consider that the perspective is not ideal and the distance certainly does not do justice to this spectacle.
 Try to go and see them up close, it's worth it.

 The murals of Cibiana

-The tradition of murals was born in the 80s, when the current president of the "pro loco" (a non-profit organization involved in the promotion of tourism) and a local artist created the first fresco with the aim of enhancing and introducing Cibiana to tourists, preserving the historical memory of the place.
-The houses with the representation of the old arts and crafts are in fact very old buildings, originally inhabited by the worker represented in the murales (the blacksmith is painted on the old house where the metal was forged, etc...).
+The tradition of murals was born in the 80s, when the current president of the "pro loco" (a non-profit organization involved in the promotion of tourism), and a local artist, created the first fresco with the aim of enhancing and introducing Cibiana to tourists, preserving the historical memory of the place.
+The houses with the representation of the old arts and crafts are in fact very old buildings, originally inhabited by the worker represented in the murales: the blacksmith painted on the old house is where the metal was forged, etc...

 In order to reach Cibiana from Cortina, you need to drive along the Cadore until you reach the crossroads of Zoldo Alto, located just after the village of Peaio.
-The distance to cover is about 33 kilometers, with an approximate travel time of 50 minutes, traffic permitting. we invite you to visit the page we wrote about Cibiana di Cadore and its murals.
+The distance to cover is about 33 kilometers, with an approximate travel time of 50 minutes, traffic permitting.
+If you want to know more, we invite you to visit the page we wrote about Cibiana di Cadore and its murals.

 Great War Museums